 - 2025 Individual Ranking: 13th

 He won the race as recently as 2023, so Vingegaard hasn’t forgotten what it takes to win this event.
-However, he took a spill in early March during 5 Stage of the Paris-Nice race and was forced to exit the race with a concussion.
+However, he hasn’t given himself much room to complete a comeback with only five stages remaining in the race.

 He also won Stage 3 and finished second in Stage 4 in Paris-Nice, so there was a lot to like before Vingegaard went for an unfortunate spill.
 However, he was unable to keep pace with Pogacar in their first meeting against him in a tour event this year in the Dauphiné.

 Although Vingegaard is close to full health now, I believe the effects of the head injury are still lingering.
-A three-week Grand Tour is unlikely to help his symptoms in a race that riders need every bit of mental and physical fortitude to win.
+A three-week Grand Tour surely doesn’t help!
+Vingegaard is riding well, all things considered, but Pogacar is in a different world compared to his rivals right now.

 Tour de France 2025 Predictions and Betting Pick